 2. develop a competitive compensation package

-In the hiring game it's critical to know how competitive your salary and compensation package is, so check out Randstad's 2019 Salary Guide to see where your company stands in the pack.
-To kick things off, here are the most current hourly wages for insurance company CSRs across the three basic levels of seniority:
+In the hiring game it's critical to know how competitive your salary and compensation package is, so check out Randstad's salary guide to see where your company stands in the pack.

 3. identify the top skills for CSRs